freenet/web/content/faq/index.md

 configurations to ensure a better overall internet experience and seamless use of Freenet.

-# Can I follow Freenet on social media?
+# Can I follow Freenet on social media? {#can-i-follow-freenet-on-social-media}

 Yes, you can follow [\@FreenetOrg](https://twitter.com/freenetorg) on Twitter/X or discuss [r/freenet](https://www.reddit.com/r/Freenet/) on Reddit.

-# How can I financially support Freenet development?
+# How can I financially support Freenet development? {#how-can-i-financially-support-freenet-development}

 Founded in 2001, Freenet is a 501c3 non-profit organization dedicated to the development and propagation of technologies for open and democratic